 INTRODUCTION

 Many thousands of years ago, the Chinese began using silk, one of the world's oldest natural fibers, to make textiles.
-Fibrin, the structural protein found in the center of silk strands, is managed in the production of silk while sericin, the outside gummy protein is disposed of as trash during the degumming process.
-However as science and technology have advanced in recent decades, sericin has garnered a lot of attention because of its distinct biochemistry and physicochemical properties as well as its wide range of potential applications in the industrial, biomedical and cosmetic sectors.
+Fibrin, the structural protein found in the centre of silk strands, is managed in the production of silk, while sericin, the outside gummy protein is disposed of as trash during the degumming process.
+However, as science and technology have advanced in recent decades, sericin has garnered a lot of attention because of its distinct biochemistry and physicochemical properties as well as its wide range of potential applications in the industrial, biomedical and cosmetic sectors.
 The use of byproducts in the sericulture industry and growing concern in the sustainable use of natural resources are the causes of this shift, which is considered an environmental contribution.

 About 20–30% of a silk cocoon's weight is made up of a collection of water-soluble glycoproteins called silk sericin, which wraps around fibroin fibers.
 It contains polar amino acids with strong hydrophilicity and antioxidant properties, including glycine, aspartic acid and serine.
 The complicated molecular structure of sericin varies depending on the cocoon layer, silkworm species and processing circumstances.
 Its ability to be flexible is crucial to its operation and possible uses in tissue engineering, wound healing, medicines, cosmetics and the creation of eco-friendly biomaterials.
 The antioxidant, antibacterial, anti-inflammatory and moisturizing properties of sericin have been highlighted as supporting its ongoing interest in both industry and health (Cherdchom, S. et al., 2021, Silva et al., 2022).